Madrid Metro: Accessibility improvements

-As part of its Accessibility Plan Metro Madrid confirmed that they are going to install lifts at several stations throughout the Metro network to allow easier access for people of reduced mobility.
+As part of its Accessibility Plan, Metro de Madrid confirmed that they are going to install lifts at several stations throughout the Metro network to allow easier access for people of reduced mobility.
 Phase 1 of this plan (between 2016 and 2020) envisaged that 17 additional stations would be equipped with lifts, although by 2020 only 11 of those stations were upgraded, plus one more that was not part of the original plan (Sevilla).
 Phase 2 (2021–2028) is expected to bring step-free access to a further 24 stations, in addition to the 6 that had not received their upgrades in time for Phase 1.